lkrdev/dashboard-tabs/README.md

 Now go to settings and open a board, a folder, switch to adhoc dashboards or add default dashboards.
 For global filters to work, make sure the filters on each dashboard have the same name.
 For example if they have a "Date" filter, then navigating between the dashboards will pass the "Date" filter value to each dashboard.

-You can use this extnension multiple times with different configuration options by adding multiple applications to your manifest.lkml file.
+You can use this extension multiple times with different configuration options by adding multiple applications to your manifest.lkml file.

 ## Key Features